New study tests if you can drive home after minor surgery

 Summary

 This study looks at whether people can drive safely right after minor surgery with newer, short-acting anesthesia drugs.
-About 625 adults who have a valid driver's license and are having minor procedures will take a driving simulator test before leaving the clinic.
-The goal is to see if certain drug combinations affect driving skills, so doctors can give better advice about when it's safe to get behind the wheel.
+About 625 adults who have minor procedures (like hand or foot surgery) will take a driving simulator test before leaving the clinic.
+The goal is to see if certain drug combinations affect driving skills, so doctors can give better advice on when it's safe to get behind the wheel.

 Disclaimer Read more